Technology and Culture

 The Rich Getting Richer—In Plain Sight

+This postseason has also made one thing clear: the gap is widening.
 Without anything resembling a salary cap, collective bargaining agreement, or competitive guardrails, the biggest programs are consolidating power.
 Talent clusters.
 NIL money compounds.
 The same logos dominate the biggest stages.

 Parity—the quiet promise that made college sports feel alive—feels increasingly theoretical.